davemart-in/roostermade/recall/context.md

 2. Log update messages after each prompt as a thought `recall thought add`
 3. Use MCP tools when available (`context_get` first on session start)
 4. Read relevant docs via `recall doc list` then `recall doc get <name>`

-`recall init` should auto-generate and offer to write this `CLAUDE.md` snippet.

 ## Build
 ```